-A good place to begin when trying to understand your role as supervisor is in the person of Jesus Christ.
+A good place to start when trying to understand your role as supervisor is in the person of Jesus Christ.
 He drew together individuals of mixed, even dubious capabilities; inspired, motivated and empowered them to offer their best to God; then delegated, that is, sent them out to offer their many gifts.
 (Matthew 10:1-10)

-It is important therefore to create a work environment which affirms the dignity and worth of each individual, where the theological concepts of redemption and grace are lived out, where justice and compassion are practiced and where the needs of the individual are balanced with the stewardship needs of the parish.
+Regardless of your staff’s religious background, level of responsibility or competence, their work with you will figure prominently in their sense of meaning and personal call, so it’s important to create a work environment that affirms the dignity and worth of each individual, where the theological concepts of redemption and grace are lived out, where justice and compassion are practised and where the needs of the individual are balanced with the stewardship needs of the parish.
 This means that:

-- a person’s value is not determined by position but by being a child of God; therefore respect is integral.
+- a person’s value is not determined by position but by being a child of God; therefore, respect is integral

-- information is shared, meetings are open and inclusive, expectations are clearly stated and boundaries of job descriptions are honoured.
+- information is shared, meetings are open and inclusive, expectations are clearly stated and boundaries of job descriptions are honoured

-- employees feel valued and are recognized publicly.
+- employees feel valued and are recognized publicly

-- in a spirit of reflective openness, staff are accountable for both good and poor performance.
+- in a spirit of reflective openness, staff are accountable for both good and poor performance

-- there is opportunity for growth, development and change.
+- there is opportunity for growth, development and change

-- The Role
+- The role

-- Performance Evaluation Meeting
+- Performance evaluation meeting

 and samples of:

-- Job Performance Review
+- Job performance review

-- Employment Agreements
+- Employment agreements

 You may also wish to use many of the resources developed for the Responsible Ministry: Screening in Faith program.